econ-ark/REMARK/README.md

 # Replications and Explorations Made using the ARK

-This is the resting place for self-contained and complete projects written using the Econ-ARK.
-The content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).
+This repo stores self-contained and complete projects written using the Econ-ARK.
+Content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).

-Each project lives in its own subdirectory in the `REMARKs` directory
+Each project lives in its own subdirectory in the `REMARKs` directory.
+The key difference with the [DemARK](https://github.com/econ-ark/DemARK) is that REMARKs can rely on the existence of files and subdirectories (figures; data) at a predictable filepath relative to the location of the root.

 Types of content include (see below for elaboration):

 1. Explorations
    * Use the Econ-ARK/HARK toolkit to demonstrate some set of modeling ideas
 1. Replications
-   * Attempts to replicate the results of published papers written using other tools
+   * Attempts to replicate important results of published papers written using other tools
 1. Reproductions
-   * Code that reproduces the results of some paper that was originally written using the toolkit
+   * Code that reproduces ALL of the results of some paper that was originally written using the toolkit

 ## `do_[].py`

-A common feature of all of the content here is that the root level of each directory should contain a file or files beginning with the word `do` and ending with a `.py` extension.
-The only such file that is absolutely required is `do_all.py.` If executing everything in the code takes more than a few minutes, there should also be a `do_min.py.` Other files that are intermediate between `do_min` and `do_all` are optional.
+A common feature of all of the content is that the root level of each directory should contain a file named `do_all.py` which produces all of the claimed results.

-* `do_min.py` should produce the minimal set of results that might be useful
+* `do_min.py` should also exist if `do_all.py` takes more than a couple of minutes to execute
-   * The most important definition of _minimal_ is that `do_min.py` files should execute in at most a minute or two on a mid-range laptop computer
+   * It should finish in at most a minute or two
    * Given that constraint, the `do_min.py` file should illustrate as much as possible of the content of the codebase
 * `do_mid.py` should produce a representative range of the most interesting and important results
    * When executed, it should: